-Successfully represented iHeartCommunications, Inc. in defeating motion to dismiss and establishing personal jurisdiction over noteholders of the company, in a dispute involving notices of default issued to iHeart in Texas. iHeartCommunications, Inc. v.
+Successfully represented iHeartCommunications, Inc. at trial after defeating motion to dismiss and establishing personal jurisdiction over noteholders of the company, in a dispute involving notices of default issued to iHeart in Texas. iHeartCommunications, Inc. v.
 Benefit Street Partners, LLC, No. 2016-CI-04006 (Tex.
 Dist.
 Ct., Bexar Cnty.
 May 6, 2016).

 Obtained dismissal with prejudice of indemnification claims by former executives against Texas-based hospice providers.
 The Delaware Court of Chancery held that the former executives entered a valid and binding contract in which they gave up any indemnification rights.
 Curo Texas Hospice, LLC v.
 Kumar, C.A.
 No. 11665-VCL (Del.
 Ch.
 May 2, 2016).